 In the future, ESG considerations will continue to play an ever-increasing role in the global financial markets and businesses will need to monitor and improve their ESG credentials if they want to attract capital.

 To find out more about the surge in ESG-related M&A activity, view and download our latest ESG Sector report here.

 Author: William Berrington

-If you are an owner or senior executive of a Technology business interested to discuss how M&A could help you accomplish your objectives – please get in touch.
+If you are an owner or senior executive of a Technology business interested to discuss how M&A could help you accomplish your objectives – please get in touch with William below.